 What courses do you teach, and how did you develop them?

 Computer Science 1 and 2 are essentially college introductory courses.
 Computer Science 3 (The Theory of Computer Science) also draws heavily on college-level theoretical course work, and Computer Science 4 (Advanced Topics in Computer Science) is currently an independent project workshop, where students also present their findings to each other.
-Over the summer of 2021, however, I will be developing it into an "applied algorithms" course, which will touch on fields like artificial intelligence and data mining.

 The introductory courses are challenging but open to all students, whether or not they have programmed before.
 I address the different levels of experience using a student-centric language that the vast majority of students just don’t discover on their own.
 It’s related to Racket (a programming language), and it helps level the playing field.